stefan-bergstein/openshift-tutorials/azure-devops/README.md

 # CI/CD with Azure DevOps and OpenShift

-In this tutorial we are going to setup a CI/CD pipeline in Azure DevOps.
+In this tutorial we are going to set up a CI/CD pipeline in Azure DevOps.
 The pipeline builds a small .Net application and deploys it to OpenShift.

 The steps are based on the Microsoft learning path module [Automate multi-container Kubernetes deployments with Azure Pipelines](https://docs.microsoft.com/en-us/learn/modules/deploy-kubernetes/).
 But instead of deploying to AKS, the application will be deployed on OpenShift.
+Overview:
+- Set up a OpenShift Kubernetes cluster
+- Set up an Azure DevOps environment
+- Create an Azure Container Registry
+- Create Kubernetes connection
+- Update a few Kubernetes manifests and the pipeline
+- Build and deploy the application to OpenShift

 ## Setup your OpenShift Kubernetes cluster
 Azure DevOps requires network connectivity to your OpenShift Kubernetes cluster.
 [Microsoft Azure Red Hat OpenShift](https://www.openshift.com/products/azure-openshift) or a self-managed [OpenShift Cluster on Azure](https://docs.openshift.com/container-platform/4.7/installing/installing_azure/installing-azure-default.html) are great options.